EDIT: THERE IS A NEW AND BETTER TUTORIAL HERE… CHECK IT OUT!

 Due to popular demand, another shadowing tutorial!!
 I used to have Photoshop Elements and was so excited when I upgraded to Photoshop CS4 earlier this year.
 The added benefits were well worth the upgrade (and I got a ridiculous student discount so I didn’t spend a fortune)!
 I absolutely LOVE the advanced shadowing options that CS4 offers over PSE.

 So, first I’d love to give you all a set of SHADOW STYLES I just saved!!
-FOR FREE!!!

 Please feel free to use them on your scrapbook pages/projects and you may use them for commercial use in the following ways: to create pre-shadowed elements for your kits, on quick pages, and on your shop previews!!
 You absolutely may not sell them as styles or distribute them.
 K?
 Cool.
 I have no idea what versions of PS these will work in… I’m betting AT LEAST CS3 and CS4… not sure about the others but feel free to try them if you have a different version and let me know how they work!